simon-larsson/ballbeam-gym/README.md

 **Reset**

-Resets when ball leaves the beam.
+Resets when ball leaves the beam or max timesteps are reached.

 ---

 ### VisualBallBeamThrowEnv

-Ball is given a random or set initial velocity and it is the agents job to stabilize the ball on the beam using a image data from the simulation plot.
+The agent's job is to throw the ball as far as possible to the right using a image data from the simulation plot.

 **Parameters**
 - `timestep` - Length of a timestep.
 - `beam_length` - Length of beam.
 - `max_angle` - Max abs(angle) of beam.
 - `init_velocity` - Initial speed of ball (`None` for random).
+- `max_timesteps` - Max timesteps in an episode (`None` for infinate).
 - `action_mode` - Continuous or discrete action space.

 **Observation Space**
-- RGB image [200x250x3].
+- RGB image [350x260x3].

 **Action Space**

 Continuous:
-- Beam angle.
+- Set angle.

 Discrete:
 - Increase angle.
+- Keep angle.
 - Descrease angle.

 **Rewards**